-Water pressure varies among Padre Dam's customers, due to the mountainous terrain and elevation changes within our 85-square-mile service area.
+Water pressure varies among Padre Dam's customers, due to the mountainous terrain and more than 2,000 feet of elevation changes within our 85-square-mile service area.

 What To Do About Low Water Pressure

 If you are having problems with low water pressure, determine whether it is occurring in a single fixture, in all fixtures, or in the irrigation system.